Steel Battalion: Line of Contact: Campaign mode

-Campaign Mode took place on a persistent battlefield on which up to four factions would engage in mechanized combat to control landmass areas on the fictional southeast Asian nation of Ocean City Island.
-The overall Campaign progress was divided into rounds, each of which would last a total of eight weeks.
+Campaign Mode took place on a persistent battlefield where up to four factions engaged in mechanized combat to control landmass areas on the fictional Southeast Asian nation of Ocean City Island.
+The overall campaign progress was divided into rounds, each of which would last a total of eight weeks.
 Each week within a Round was termed a Turn, during which three Mission maps were available to select from as the battle arena.
 At the beginning of each Round, on Turn one, players would be required to select a faction in which to participate.
 Initially, there were only two factions to select from, the Hai Shi Dao and the Pacific Rim Forces.
 With the arrival of Turn three, a 3rd independent faction would become available for pilots to transfer their allegiance to, the Right Brothers.
 Turn 5 would offer the option to transfer to the Jaralaccs Mercenary Forces.
 Turns would continue to progress over the eight weeks, after which the game would then return to Turn one and begin a new Round.

 Each Turn would dictate the Vertical Tanks available for purchase from the Supply Bin of each faction.

 Hai Shi Dao (HSD) – in Steel Battalion: Line of Contact, the Hai Shi Dao are presented as a strongly patriotic nation who are actively resisting the occupying army of the Pacific Rim Forces.